MlennGarien/800craft/readme.md

 * Profanity detector
 * Physics

+## HeartbeatSaver

+There are 2 ways you can use this.
+*Run the Heartbeat Saver while your server is up to give additional support to your server's uptime not resetting *When you shutdown your server, the Heartbeat Saver automatically opens, keeping your uptime the same as it was before shutdown.
+-A Unique server software feature only found in 800Craft

 We are expecting to release the software on the 16th of December and any further updates from us will be recieved automatically